alphagov/govuk-prototype-kit/docs/documentation/updating-the-kit.md

 # Updating to the latest version

-1. Make a backup copy of all your prototype's folders.
+1. Make a backup copy of your prototype folder.

 2. In your prototype, delete everything except the `app` and `.git` folders.